-Under the LCF scenario, the Buildings sector is modeled to have about 8,100 jobs in manufacturing in the IEOs.
-In the case where 50 percent of the manufacturing employment is in-state, the LCF scenario is modeled to have close to 19,000 manufacturing jobs in the Buildings sector by 2030, more than double the findings of the initial IEO.
-For the case where New York has 100 percent instate manufacturing for the Buildings sector, there would be almost 38,000 manufacturing jobs by 2030, almost five times the initial IEO estimate (Table 21).
+Under the LCF scenario, the Buildings sector is modeled to have about 7,700 jobs in manufacturing in the IEOs.
+In the case where 50 percent of the manufacturing employment is in-state, the LCF scenario is modeled to have close to 25,000 manufacturing jobs in the Buildings sector by 2030, more than triple the findings of the initial IEO.
+For the case where New York has 100 percent in-state manufacturing for the Buildings sector, there would be almost 50,000 manufacturing jobs by 2030, more than six times the initial IEO estimate (Table 20).

-Table 20.
-Increased In-State Manufacturing for Buildings, 2030 (S2: LCF)
+TABLE 20.
+INCREASED IN-STATE MANUFACTURING FOR BUILDINGS, 2030 (S2: LCF)